 In 82,000 words, Bonjour, Never Land follows the couple from Los Angeles to Santa Barbara, San Francisco, Florida, New York, Houston, and the French Riviera.
 A work of fiction, the novel is set in the early 1990’s and contains real locations and events.

-The authors Pierre and Sophie, worked for five years as a couple in the homes of wealthy families, and famous artists, including the king of pop Michael Jackson.
+The authors Philip and Stella worked for five years as a couple in the homes of wealthy families, and famous artists, including the king of pop Michael Jackson.
 The characters and situations in our story are inventions drawn from that rarefied world as we knew it.

 Sophie and Pierre’s dream a Mas in Provence